HL7/fhir-saner/input/pagecontent/measure_group_ventilators.md

 1. An optional initial population from which the other populations are found.
 2. The denominator population, which may simply be the initial population (this is the case for ventilators).
 3. The numerator population, which usually applies a filter to the initial population.
-4. The numerator-complement population, which represents the population in the denomonator not found in the numerator.
+4. The numerator-complement population, which represents the population in the denominator not found in the numerator.

-The initial population is not used in the Ventilators measure becase it would be the same as the denominator population so the measure starts with the denominator.
+The initial population is not used in the Ventilators measure because it would be the same as the denominator population so the measure starts with the denominator.

 ```